mnielsen/finding_scenius/finding_scenius.md

 working in the right area at the right time, and in a rich and stimulating environment.
 And these things make scenius worth thinking about in depth.

+In part because of this problem I'm going to alternate, sometimes using the term scenius, but also talking about a "great scene" on occasion.
+The latter is more concrete, and reminds us that scenius isn't some mysterious property, but rather means something meaningful.

 ## Appendix: Isn't it a waste of time to talk about these squishy, vague ideas?